Ankoki/Elementals/README.md

 Rise is a Generic Spell which causes you to levitate on a cloud of particles for 10 seconds.
 This can be useful when escaping enemies.
 #### Self Destruct
 Self Destruct is a Generic Spell which freezes you and causes an explosion around you with a high force.
+This most likely will kill you.
 #### Travel
 Travel is a Generic Spell which allows you to teleport to the location you are looking at.
 ### Command